pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 If however, an application instance is being permanently removed from an environment, rather than just being deployed over, you can use `pact-broker record-undeployment`.

-Once a version is marked as undeployed, the pacts for that version are no longer returned for verification, and it is no longer considered when checking if an integrated application is [safe to deploy](/pact_broker/can_i_deploy).
+Once a version is marked as undeployed (either explicitly or automatically), the pacts for that version are no longer returned for verification when using the `{ "deployedOrReleased": true}` [consumer version selector](/pact_broker/advanced_topics/consumer_version_selectors/), and the version is no longer considered when checking if an integrated application is [safe to deploy](/pact_broker/can_i_deploy).

 ### Prerequisites